SadiqueAbdullah/Dog_Classifier/README.md

 Added a Dropout layer with 0.4 Dropout rate before output layer, improved Test accuracy to 81.93%.
 Next I will change the Epoch and check for the result.

-With 0.4 Dropout rate , epochs=20 and Batch size=on Resnet50 netwrork model, The Test accuracy improved to 82.4163%.
+With 0.4 Dropout rate , epochs=20 and Batch size=on Resnet50 network model, The Test accuracy improved to 82.4163%.

 ## Improvement: